Eyelash Facts For Your Tuesday Afternoon Enjoyment!

 - As you have already known, the top eyelashes are always longer than the bottom ones.
 The lashes on the top eyelid are usually between 7-13mm in length while the lashes on the bottom usually never grow longer than 7mm.

-- Generally, the length, curl and thickness of your eyelashes is genetic.
+- Generally, the length, curl, and thickness of your eyelashes is genetic.
 That does not mean that any defects are irreparable.
 With proper care, many deficiencies can be corrected to your liking.

 - Regular intake of over the counter medications such as Aspirin and Ibuprofen can slow down the growth rate of your lashes as well as hair in general.

-- The color of your eyelashes, same as your hair, greatly depends on the amount of melanin pigment they contain.
-The larger amount of melanin the eyelash contains, the darker the color (and vice versa).
+- The color of your eyelashes, just as your hair, greatly depends on the amount of melanin pigment they contain.
+The larger the amount of melanin the eyelash contains, the darker the color (and vice versa).
 In most people, the color of their eyelashes and the color of their hair is generally very similar usually does not vary by more than a few shades.
 Considering the hormone levels change as we age, the eyelashes can darken in color as well.

 - Based on historical data, the first evidence of eyelash “mascara” dates to women in Ancient Egypt who used charcoal to color their eyelashes.
 The first actual mascara came on the market in 1917 made by the all famous Maybelline company that is still considered one of the top beauty companies in the industry.

 - Most people are surprised to hear that our eyelashes require the same tender care as our hair does.
 On average, only one of ten women who were asked if they wash and condition that eyelashes confirmed that they do so.
-In fact, most people do not realize that our lashes require regular washing and conditioning, just like out hair.
+In fact, most people do not realize that our lashes require regular washing and conditioning, just like our hair.
 When not properly cared for, eyelashes could become damaged, develop various diseases and experience higher than normal shedding.